ahmedmq/spring-cloud-app-broker-demo/README.md

 -   A Cloud Foundry account and a space to deploy apps.
 This can be public hosted Cloud Foundry or a private Cloud Foundry.

 Before you begin, please be sure you are logged into a Cloud Foundry instance and targeted to an org and space.

+Update the `application.yml` in `src/main/resources` of `sample-app-broker` to specify the connection details for your cloudfoundry instance.
+Also, need to update the `domain` property under `appbroker.services[0].apps.properties` to provide the domain name of your cloud foundry instance.

+For the steps below, replace the correct domain of your cloud foundry instance when executing the command.
+The steps below use `example.io` as a domain.

 ## Step 1 - Build the project